 Osteoarthritis (OA).
 OA is the "wear-and-tear" arthritis that usually occurs with aging or after injury.
 With OA, there's a wearing down of the cartilage that cushions the ends of the bones.
 OA causes joint swelling in those joints that bear weight over a lifetime, such as knees, hips, feet, and spine.
 Except for the pain in the affected swollen joint, you usually do not feel sick or tired.

 Rheumatoid arthritis (RA).
 RA is an inflammatory arthritis that can happen at any age -- even in young children.
 RA causes painful, stiff, and swollen joints.
-Usually, RA affects many joints especially hands feet and knees.It can also affect other parts of the body.
-RA's symptoms of painful, swollen joints can interfere with daily activities.
+Usually, RA affects hands, feet, and knees, but it can also affect other parts of the body.
+RA symptoms can interfere with daily activities.